≡ Menu

 It is believed…

-That they were initially bred by the Aztecs to transfer illness into, in a spiritual practice wherein the dog was placed beside the sick person in order to transfer the evil spirit out of the body and into the dog!
+The Aztecs initially bred them to transfer illness into a spiritual practice wherein the dog was placed beside the sick person to share the evil spirit out of the body and into the dog!
 The Aztecs also bred them for food (that’s no fun)!
+Luckily, this poor little breed found its way into the heart of just about anyone who saw one, so they quickly made their way to the four corners of the Earth, where they now thrive.

 The American Kennel Club (AKC)…